Close to Nature at Arowhon Pines in Canada’s Algonquin Park

 Created in 1893, Algonquin Park is a wildlife sanctuary for many moose, along with bears, wolves, beavers and more.
 It was established to protect the headwaters of five major rivers: the Muskoka, Little Madawaska River (including Opeongo), Amable du Fond River, Petawawa River, and South rivers.

-For the past five months, I’ve been in a small apartment where I have complete control over its cleanliness.
-The idea of stepping outside my comfort zone caused some anxiety, but once I had started planning my trip to the Park, my spirits rose.
-And when I arrived, the smell of fresh pine, a warm, gentle breeze, an isolated cabin in the woods, and a stunningly beautiful sunset with the cry of loons made it all worthwhile.
+And when I arrived, the smell of fresh pine, a warm, gentle breeze, an isolated cabin in the woods, and a stunningly beautiful sunset with the cry of loons make it all worthwhile.
 No cell service, no wifi, no TV.
-Reading, writing, swimming, talking and being present.
-This was my state of being for four wonderful days in Algonquin Park.
+Only reading, writing, swimming, talking and being present.
+This is my state of being for four wonderful days in Algonquin Park.

-Two red muskoka chairs overlook the lake at Arowhon Park
+Two red muskoka chairs overlook the lake at Arowhon Pines

 As legend goes, Lillian hired and fired four architects before she found someone who could design a lodge organic to the site.
 Theresa, one of the current owners, shared an article with me from Saturday Night Magazine written in 1976, which said: “If there’s any justice, one of the next legends to be told around Algonquin Park campfires will deal with a feisty woman named Lillian Kates.
 She’s eighty–six now, and almost no one calls her Lillian.
 She’s Mrs. Kates or Granny.
 In 1934, in the midst of the depression, she took over a failing children’s camp on Tepee Lake in the park.
 In those days, there was no road to the Pines.
 No power tools either…only axes, cross cut-cut saws, a hand winch, and a team of horses to hoist into place the building enormous central iron chimney.”